 When you need to choose a theme for a WordPress website, and you’ve decided on using a premium theme (which we advise!), the most popular ones are often a good place to start your selection process.

-We have provided you with our list of the most popular premium WordPress themes for 2016 based on a number of factors.
+We have provided you with our list of the most popular premium WordPress themes based on a number of factors.
 The list should give you a headstart for your projects this year if you were feeling a bit overwhelmed with the number of themes out there.

 What has your experience been with the themes featured in our list?
 Please let us know and subscribe to the comments section below!